 Information on the celestial events transpiring each week can be found at http://astronomy.com/skythisweek and http://www.skyandtelescope.com/observing/sky-at-a-glance/

-Free star charts for the month can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?pageName=Monthly-Star-Chart
+Free star maps for January can be downloaded at http://www.skymaps.com/downloads.html and http://www.telescope.com/content.jsp?pageName=Monthly-Star-Chart

 Data on current supernovae can be found at http://www.rochesterastronomy.org/snimages/

-Telrad finder charts for the Messier Catalog and the SAC’s 110 Best of the NGC are posted at http://www.astro-tom.com/messier/messier_finder_charts/map1.pdf and http://www.saguaroastro.org/content/db/Bo110BestNGC.pdf respectively.
+Telrad finder charts for the Messier Catalog and the SAC’s 110 Best of the NGC are posted at http://www.astro-tom.com/messier/messier_finder_charts/messier_maps.htm and http://sao64.free.fr/observations/catalogues/cataloguesac.pdf

-Deep-sky object list generators can be found at http://www.virtualcolony.com/sac/ and http://tonightssky.com/MainPage.php and https://dso-browser.com/
+Deep-sky object list generators can be found at https://dso-browser.com/ and http://www.virtualcolony.com/sac/ and http://tonightssky.com/MainPage.php

-Challenge deep-sky object for August: Abell 53 (Aquila)
+Challenge deep-sky object for January: IC 2118 (Eridanus)